Women's Wellness Program & Sexual Health Services

 How can I make an appointment or talk to someone?

-You can connect with members of the Women’s Wellness Program team by calling 1-844-365-8258 to arrange an appointment or for a telephone consultation.
+You can connect with members of the Women’s Wellness Program & Sexual Health Services team by calling 1-844-365-8258 to arrange an appointment or for a telephone consultation.
 You can book all services yourself, including abortion services and IUD insertion.

-Please note, if you call and there is no answer; leave your name and a number so that we can call you back.
-When we return your call, your telephone caller ID will indicate a ‘Private Number’.
+If you call and there is no answer; please leave your name and a number so that your call can be returned.
+When we call you, the caller ID will indicate a ‘Private Number’.

 - Identification: All patients and support persons need to provide a photo ID.
 Patients will also be required to have a valid PEI Health Card.

 - Information: You may also be asked about your personal health history and medications you are currently taking.
 If you are taking medications, bring them with you or bring an up-to-date list of your medications [PDF | 609 KB], including over the counter vitamins or supplements.

 - Support Person: You can bring one support person who may be present for some, but not all of your appointment.
 Please talk to a program staff member to learn about your options.

 I am pregnant and not sure what to do.
 Can you help me?

-The Women’s Wellness Program respects your privacy and your right to make your own decision.
-You will be provided with confidential, non-judgmental options counselling if you are pregnant and unsure what to do, or if you are considering an abortion.
+Your privacy and right to make your own decision will always be respected.
+You will be provided with confidential, non-judgmental options counselling if you are pregnant and unsure of what to do, or if you are considering an abortion.
 The program has professional staff that are specially trained to support you as you consider your options and make your decision, whatever that may be.
 You can talk to a counsellor by calling 1-844-365-8258 to arrange an appointment.

-If you are unsure about whether to continue with or end a pregnancy, staff are here to help you in the way that best meets your needs.
+If you are unsure about whether to continue with or end a pregnancy, staff can help you in a way that best supports your needs.
 Some of the options and considerations may include: